 ‘It is only on few occasions (now and then) or situations that I can’t get proper erections, I have no problem most of the time’ – This is a common scenario expressed by many men.
-Do we tell them that what they are going through is normal or should they be labelled as having Erectile Dysfunction?
+Do we tell them that what they are going through is normal or should they be labeled as having Erectile Dysfunction?

 Let us begin by explaining what erectile dysfunction is.